WarpScript audit tool for Warp 10 3.0

 Warp 10 with support contract

 We will provide our customers warp10.ext.audit-1.0.2.jar.
-The goal of the tool is to spot what needs to be changed, taking into your configuration and your extensions.
+The goal of this tool is to find out what needs to be changed in your configuration and your extensions.
 Here are the setup instructions.

 You need to gather together: